informalsystems/vdd/traceability/tooling.md

 The most versatile approach that would lend itself to both usability and extension would probably be option (2) above.

+### Artifact Types

+It is clear from our [domain](#domain) that we have distinct artifact **types** as inputs to our tooling:

+* Natural language specifications
+* Models
+* Code
+* Defects
+* Configuration

+It is not clear yet whether dividing components (e.g. the natural language specifications and code) into sub-types would provide benefits, but we must be open to this possibility.

 ### Recommended Architecture

 The recommended architecture for our implementation is very similar to a static